Pearl200/AFFiNE/README.md

 **Multimodal AI partner ready to kick in any work**

-- Write up professional work report?
-Turn an outline into expressive and presentable slides?
-Summary an article into a well-structured mindmap?
-Sorting your job plan and backlog for tasks?
-Or... draw and code prototype apps and web pages directly all with one prompt?
-With you, AFFiNE AI pushes your creativity to the edge of your imagination.
+-Need to write a professional work report?
+Transform an outline into engaging, presentable slides?
+Summarize an article into a clear, structured mind map?
+Organize your job plan and backlog efficiently?
+Or even draw and code prototype apps and web pages—all with a single prompt?
+With AFFiNE AI, you can push the boundaries of your creativity and imagination.

 **Local-first & Real-time collaborative**

-- We love the idea of local-first that you always own your data on your disk, in spite of the cloud.
-Furthermore, AFFiNE supports real-time sync and collaborations on web and cross-platform clients.
+- We love the idea of "local-first," which means that you always own your data on your local disk, regardless of the cloud.
+Furthermore, AFFiNE supports real-time sync and collaboration across web and cross-platform clients.

 **Self-host & Shape your own AFFiNE**